How Joyce Botterill became briefly one of the most famous women in the world.

 Long running cast member Arte Johnson, for example, played a German Nazi officer, and at the end of a sketch he would be seen hiding behind a bush or plant smoking a cigarette.
 ‘Very Interesting….’ and he would deliver a gag about the previous sketch.
 This became a catchphrase that everyone in the US as well as in the UK came to know and was assimilated into everyday the culture.
 This is probably the character that is remembered most today by viewers of the time.
 Goldie Hawn‘s character was certainly played against type.
 In reality a very astute and intelligent operator, she played the archetypal dumb blonde with a whiny voice, often getting her lines wrong.
 Henry Gibson was a small man who would recite his own daft poetry.
 Jo Ann Worley, a larger than life, loud, brassy comedian would play a hysterical woman at a party constantly complaining about her unseen boyfriend, Boris.

 A rather curious regular in season 3 of Laugh-In was English actor Jeremy Lloyd.
 With no previous American track record it’s uncertain how he ended up playing the archetypal Englishman on RMLI.
 He was a truly sixties presence though.
-Having appeared in both A Hard Day’s Night and Help, he also appeared in the first ever colour episode of fantastic 60s fourth series of The Avengers (From Venus With Love) where he played a posh chimney sweep (much more to come on The Avengers).
+Having appeared in both A Hard Day’s Night and Help, he also appeared in the first ever colour episode of fantastic 60s fourth series of The Avengers (From Venus With Love) where he played a posh chimney sweep (See The Avengers: Quirk, Strangeness and Charm (and bags of style)).
 After completing season 3 of RMLI he returned to the UK, met Joanna Lumley, and decided not to return for season 4 as they ended up getting married.
 He then became best known for co-writing Are You Being Served? (and inventing the line, ‘Captain Peacock, keep your hands off my pussy!’) and then ‘Allo, ‘Allo.
 (We might look down snootily on such low-brow comedy but neither show was Mrs Brown’s Boys.
 And, to be fair, some of it is funny!).
 Even more interesting was that, according to Lloyd, on the night of the Tate murders in August 10 1969 he claimed to have been invited to Cielo Drive for dinner but turned it down.
 Then again, many celebrities also claimed to have been invited.
 It’s a damn good story though.

 To modern readers this may not sound the most side-splitting comedy ever but one shouldn’t underestimate its influence after years and years of middle-class sitcoms set in suburbia.
 In the UK Monty Python was just taking off and although the humour was very different, the format was of a similar left-field nature.
 Without Laugh-In it’s debatable whether we’d have had fondly remembered sketch shows such as The Fast Show, Vic Reeves Big Night Out or Harry Enfield And Friends.